 Semantic run plot legends

-Navigate to your workspace’s settings page to configure the metric-based colors for runs:
+Navigate to your workspace’s settings page to configure metric or configuration-based colors for runs:

-- From the drawer, select Runs then select Metric-based colors.
+4. From the drawer, select Runs then select Key-based colors.

-- From the Metric dropdown, select the metric you want to use for assigning colors to runs.
+• From the Key dropdown, select the metric you want to use for assigning colors to runs.

 The following sections describe how to set the metric and y value and as how to customize the buckets used for assigning colors to runs.

-The options in your Metric dropdown are derived from the key-value pairs you log to W&B and default metrics defined by W&B.
+The metric options in your Key dropdown are derived from the key-value pairs you log to W&B and default metrics defined by W&B.

 Default metrics